RockHong/vim-env/GeneralVimHelp.md

 * go to next place of the word under cursor
 # like *, but reverse

+### word motions
+:help word-motions
+w    words forward, seems go to the beginning of next word e    forword to the end of word, seems got the end of current or next word b    words backward

 ###mark
 m{a-zA-Z}               Set mark {a-zA-Z} at cursor position '{a-z}  `{a-z}          Jump to the mark {a-z} in the current buffer